BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 ### Futures Subscriptions
 You can subscribe using the `SymbolName` eg "MNQ" or the `SymbolCode` eg "MNQZ4".
 You can also place orders on a specific contract using symbol_code.
-If you use symbol name for orders, rithmic will chose the front month contract for you.
+If you use symbol name for orders, rithmic will choose the front month contract for you.

 ### Subscription Performance Impacts
 In back-testing using multiple symbols will slow down the engine only relative to the size of the primary data set, since the Subscription manager updates consolidators concurrently,